fuwjax/gopase/README.md

 Regular expressions often have a way of matching that includes the expression, something like Regex.match(/[a-f]/, "hello") and something that lets you precompile the expression, so something like Regex.compile(/[a-f]/).match("hello").
 Everyone thinks they need the expression at some point, and no one thinks of the compile as something special.
 It's for efficiency and performance, not some sort of ivory tower magic.

 So, parsing requires those 5 things, perhaps not all at the same time, but if you don't have those 5 things, then you had to do something that took a lot of effort to solve a problem that already took a lot of effort.
+Mustache, I'm looking at you.

-The normal process is to hand the engine the set of grammar, root, and handler objects and get back a reusable parser that specifically parses those sematics into those outputs.
+The normal process is to hand the engine the set of grammar, root, and handler objects and get back a reusable parser that specifically parses inputs matching the rules of the grammar into outputs produced by the handler.
 And then you can hand whatever input you want to that reusable parser and it will happily churn out the outputs according to its particular rules and callbacks.
 So just like with the regex example, we have a notion of a compile step that takes the reusable bits and squishes them together, returning that function from an input to an output.

-### Timeline of gopase
+### The gopase roadmap

 1) Bootstrap PEG parser.
 This is a hardcoded parser that converts grammars into parsers.
 At this point we have a grammar specification for PEG grammars, and a handler that produces PEG parsers.
+1.1) Sample PEG grammars, say the PEG grammar for the PEG flavor matched by the Bootstrap, CSV, JSON, that sort of thing.
 2) Template engine.
 This is a parser that consumes according to a template grammar.
 So this is a grammar specification for the templating language, and a handler that produces an object that knows how to walk an object graph and render text.
+My thought was to just implement Mustache.
+But it wound up being more fun to create something better.
 3) PEG code template.
-This is a template specific to serializing PEG grammars.
-So this is a template that walks a PEG parser and serializes that into valid go code.
-At this point the bootstrap can be replaced with this output as desired.
+This is a template that takes the object oriented output of the Bootstrap and converts it to an imperative parser.
+This gets a little overwhelming, but at this point the Bootstrap is a code-generated imperative parser that can produce an OO parser for a given grammar input.
+This OO parser can then be handed off to the template to produce a code-generated imperative parser for that grammar.
+So we can give the Bootstrap a grammar file that happens to match it's own ruleset, then hand that off to the template engine to generate the code that is in fact, the Bootstrap itself.
+Egg, meet thy Chicken.
 The template engine and various samples like JSON and CSV can get their own hardcoded variants.
+In theory the template engine could also get an imperative corrolary, but I've honestly never thought about solving that before.
 4) Earley parser.
 This is a PEG grammar that can produce an Earley parser.
 This gets a little mind-bendy, but there isn't anything anywhere that says the same strategy has to be used for every turtle.
-At this point we can start making comparisons between the two.
+At this point we can start making comparisons between the two, and diving into their various pros and cons.
 5) Chesur.
-I created a language many moons ago that made it super easy to write parsers/serializers with a PEG mindset.
+I created a language many moons ago that made it super easy to write parsers/serializers with a PEG mindset without the silliness of EBNF.
 I look forward to revisiting it.
 6) TBD parser.
 My gut says this will be a predictive recursive descent parser.
 Time will tell.

 ### How do we use this PEG parser